 Practice Kaizen methods in an interactive, hands-on simulation.

-Afternoon: A deeper dive into Kaizen Coaching
+Late morning and afternoon: A deeper dive into Kaizen Coaching

 - Proven coaching principles as practiced by leading continuous improvement organizations